optakt/flow-dps/docs/introduction.md

 #### Collection retrieval

 Blocks being executed contain a number of guaranteed collections.
 Guaranteed collections only include a hash of the set of transactions, not their full texts.
 Execution nodes retrieve the collection text from the appropriate cluster, and reconstruct the collection hash from the transaction text to verify data consistency.
+The consensus nodes never have access to the full transactions.
 Transactions are processed in order.

 #### Block Execution